Daniel J. Frey

 There can be no compromise with corruption.

-You can't spin political partisanship enough to share a seat with fraud, graft, and malfeasance in office just so you can save your job.
+You can't spin political partisanship enough to share a seat with fraud, graft, and malfeasance in office so that you can save your job.

-Is that what's it's all boiled down too?
+Is that what it's all boiled down to?

 Saving your job?